Table of contents

 Is insomnia genetic?
 We created a DNA report based on a study that attempted to answer this question.
 Below you can see a SAMPLE DNA report.
 To get your personalized DNA report, purchase our Whole Genome Sequencing!

 In many cases, the condition will be the result of a different disease or illness.
 By treating the underlying condition, patients tend to see their insomnia improve as well.
-If a sleep disorder is diagnosed, behavioral and cognitive therapy are usually the first treatment options available.
+If a doctor diagnoses a sleep disorder, behavioral and cognitive therapy are usually the first treatment options available.
 While sleep medications are available, their effectiveness may not be worth the risk of injuries or addictions associated with long-term use of these drugs.

 Is Insomnia Genetic?